Heyu - a control program for the X-10 CM11A serial

 entertainment, and security X10 transmitters.

-but is also available individually.
-It can receive standard and entertainment
+package by X-10 but is also available individually.
+It can receive standard

-converter and communication with it is the same as with a serial port
+USB-to-Serial converter and communication with it is the same as with a

-which can transmit X10 commands via RF signals to a transceiver plugged into
+serial dongle which can transmit X10 commands via RF signals to a

 America.
 A compile option is provided to compile Heyu without CM17A support